KrumovAI/Event-Driven-Development/README.md

 # Event-Driven-Development
-Homework and final project done for a university course
+Homework project which is a basic representation of the Genius Lyrics Website.